 We have 2 classes in Reception taught by Miss Barnes and Miss Proctor.

-We hope that you all had a wonderful Christmas holiday and New Year, and a well-deserved rest.
-We are looking forward to our new term and our exciting new topics!
+Welcome back everyone!
+We hope that you all had a wonderful half-term break, and a well-deserved rest.
+We are looking forward to our new half-term and our exciting new topic!

 Useful information for parents to know....